 It’s totally understandable to not want your family to know about your treatment.
 But there are also advantages to having family support:

-- As you can probably tell by know, getting treatment is going to be a lot easier if your family is on board.
+- As you can probably tell by now, getting treatment is going to be a lot easier if your family is on board.
 They can help pay for treatment, get you to and from appointments, and find resources you didn’t know about.

-- Your family may be supportive than you know.
+- Your family may be more supportive than you know.
 Any time you open up to another person about your mental health, there’s a risk involved.
 But people can’t support you if they don’t know you need support.
 Even if your family reacts poorly at first, they may eventually come around.

 - It feels good to be open about what you’re experiencing.
 Hiding something this important from the people closest to you can be draining.

 When you do talk to a professional, one of the first things they will probably talk to you about is how to get your family involved.
-Hopefully they won’t pressure you to do that right away.
+Hopefully, they won’t pressure you to do that right away.
 But it’s a good idea to plan on working towards being able to open up to your family, at least enough to allow them to help you get the treatment you need.

 - Andrews, Michelle.
 (2016).
 States Offer Privacy Protection for Young Adults on Parents’ Health Plan.
 Kaiser Health News.
 Retrieved from https://www.npr.org/sections/health-shots/2016/06/28/483836497/states-offer-privacy-protection-for-young-adults-on-parents-health-plan